owncloud/ocis/changelog/unreleased/disable-thumbnailer.md

-Bugfix: Thumbnailer can be disabled globally now
+Enhancement: Thumbnails can be disabled for webdav & web now

-We added an env var `OCIS_DISABLE_PREVIEWS` to disable the thumbnailer globally.
+We added an env var `OCIS_DISABLE_PREVIEWS` to disable the thumbnails for web & webdav via a global setting.
-The web-only local env-var `WEB_OPTION_DISABLE_PREVIEWS` will be deprecated.
+For each service this behaviour can be disabled using the local env vars `WEB_OPTION_DISABLE_PREVIEWS` (old) and `WEBDAV_OPTION_DISABLE_PREVIEWS` (new).

 https://github.com/owncloud/ocis/pull/6577
 https://github.com/owncloud/ocis/issues/192